GarrisonParrish/garrisonparrish.com/README.md

 - Organize a professional portfolio with screenshots of/links to personal projects, a well-written bio, and an accessible blog
 - Add a section to download some of my best projects as packaged, ready-to-execute files.
 Perhaps link to another hosting service
 - Add a current projects page that will inevitably become very outdated at some point

+### Changelog and notes:
+- Added browsersync to package.json.
+Run "npm start" inside package to test in browser.